Having a Hard Time Buying That First House? HOS Financial Can Help!

 So even if your credit is fairly good, if your budget is stretched fairly thin, and you don’t see yourself putting together a large enough down payment in the next few year, you’re going to have a hard time getting banks to work with you.
 Private lenders generally want a larger down payment than what traditional lenders require.

 This is where HOS Financial can help you out.
 Our Rent-to-Own program isn’t the old-fashioned type, where you look in the back of the real estate listings for that handful of homes that owners can’t sell – so they’re listing them as rent-to-own.

 Instead, you choose the home that you want, and you negotiate the purchase price that you want today.
 Even if you sign a three-year lease, you’re not paying 2020 real estate market prices.
 You pay a market price that you negotiate before you sign the contract.

 Once you’ve found the property that you’ve wanted, you sign a lease purchase agreement.
-This includes the purchase price, the deposit amount (typically about 5% of the purchase price), and the amount of rent you will pay each month.
+This includes the purchase price, the deposit amount (typically $ 10,000), and the amount of rent you will pay each month.
 You’ll also see the amount of your rent that will be credited toward your eventual down payment.